Robert Vince, PhD

 1967: Outstanding Young Men of America

-Recent Publications (For detailed publication and patent lists: Click Here)
+Recent Publications (For detailed publication list: Click Here)

 More, S. S.; Vartak, A. P.; Vince, R. The Butter Flavorant, Diacetyl, Exacerbates β-Amyloid Cytotoxicity Chem.
 Res.
 Toxicol.
 2012, 25, 2083-2091.
 (Abstract)